The Silver Lining Playbook for LBMs

-Stormy economic forecasts, lingering doubts surrounding the supply chain, and labor availability: How can efficient and accurate material takeoff technology help lumberyards navigate changing conditions?
+Stormy economic forecasts, lingering doubts surrounding the supply chain, and labor availability: How can efficient and accurate material takeoffs help lumberyards navigate changing conditions?

 While uncertainties surrounding inflation, labor shortages, and supply chain continue to cloud economic forecasts for the construction business, there’s a silver lining LBMs should consider: Demand and sales are still strong, albeit not as strong as the unprecedented pandemic-driven boom.